-A monument to the Massasoit Ousamequin, Chief of the Pokanoket tribe in the 17th century until 1661, sits at the end of Baker Street in Warren, the site of one of the reputed aboriginal villages.
+A monument to the Massasoit Ousamequin, Chief of the Pokanoket tribe in the 17th century until 1661, sits across from 81 Baker Street in Warren, the site of one of the reputed aboriginal villages.
 School teacher, local historian and author Virginia Baker lived near to the spring in the early 20th century.
 She wrote extensively about the Massasoit and early Warren.

 The boulder was taken from the farm of first permanent settler Hugh Cole.
 The stone marker appears in a postcard photo soon after it was installed and was dedicated by Virginia Baker and two indigenous descendants of the Massasoit Osamequin on October 19, 1907.

 When the monument was first installed, water gushed from the spring, but today it is dry.